-A number of activities are not permitted within the boundaries of marine national parks and marine sanctuaries.
-It's your responsibility to know the rules which include:-
+umber of activities are not permitted within the boundaries rine national parks and marine sanctuaries.
+It's your respons know the rules which include:

-No fishing

-😿 No spear fishing
+No fishing No spear fishing

-No taking or damaging of any animals, plants and object
+No taking or damaging of any animals, plants and objects Keep well clear of moving chance and at the animal's choice.